 Employers should review all plan documents and employee communications to ensure that deadlines related to the expiring COVID-19 emergency periods are accurately communicated to plan participants, including COBRA participants and retirees, as applicable.
-Any references to the Outbreak Period should be removed after July 10, 2023 (or should be amended to reflect the date of the expiring Outbreak Period).
+Employers should confirm that their carriers and TPAs are administering the Outbreak Period to July 10, 2023, consistent with informal DOL guidance.
+Employers that wish to rely on an Outbreak Period expiration date based on the accelerated end of the National Emergency (i.e., June 9, 2023) should consult with legal counsel.

 While not strictly required, employers should consider communicating the expiring COVID-19 National Emergency deadline relief to all plan participants with a description of which plan deadlines are impacted.
-(See Appendix A for a Sample Employee Communication.)
+(See Appendix A for a Sample Employee Communication, which relies on informal DOL guidance that the Outbreak period extends to July 10, 2023.)
 This may include former plan participants still eligible for a COBRA election during the Outbreak Period (i.e., qualified beneficiaries who lost coverage within the past year).

-Employers should review their procedures for administering HIPAA special enrollment periods.
+Specifically, employers should review their internal procedures for administering HIPAA special enrollment periods.
 HIPAA special enrollment requests should be handled carefully, with deadlines calculated based on the Outbreak Period rules.
 If this review reveals that certain participant requests or rights covered by the Outbreak Period relief were incorrectly denied as untimely, employers should consult with their legal counsel to determine an appropriate remedy.

-Employers should also connect with their COBRA administrator, carriers and TPAs to confirm that a process is in place for identifying individuals who may be impacted by the expiring Outbreak Period and to review appropriate administrative changes.
+Employers should also connect with their carriers, TPAs and COBRA administrators (and review internal COBRA administration practices, as applicable) to confirm that a process is in place for identifying individuals who may be impacted by the expiring Outbreak Period and to review appropriate administrative changes.
 For example, COBRA notices should be updated to reflect the expiring Outbreak Period with an explanation of how that affects applicable due dates.